connectedacademy/talkingpictures/course/content/en/class6/info.md

 title: Impact
 expectsubmission: false
 description: >-
-  An engaging story, brilliantly told does not in itself equal change.
+  An engaging story, brilliantly told does not, in itself, equal change.
 How do you empower your audience to act?
 ---